MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-custom-functions-lg.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 Developers can use both [prebuilt functions](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md) supported by adaptive expressions and custom functions in [language generation (LG) templates](../file-format/bot-builder-lg-file-format.md).
-This article shows you how to define a custom function in your bot to adaptive expressions and use the function in an LG template.
+This article shows you how to add a custom function in your bot to adaptive expressions and use the function in an LG template.

 ## Prerequisites

 - Knowledge of [bot basics](../v4sdk/bot-builder-basics.md), [adaptive expressions](../v4sdk/bot-builder-concept-adaptive-expressions.md), [language generation](../v4sdk/bot-builder-concept-language-generation.md), and the [.lg file format](../file-format/bot-builder-lg-file-format.md).
 Familiarity with [prebuilt functions](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md) is also helpful.
-- A copy of the 20.custom-functions sample in [C#](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/language-generation/20.extending-with-custom-functions) or[JavaScript](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/language-generation/20.custom-functions)
+- A copy of the 20.custom-functions sample in [C#](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/language-generation/20.extending-with-custom-functions) or[JavaScript] (https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/language-generation/20.custom-functions)

 ## About the sample

-This LG custom functions sample is an example of how to add a simple custom function to adaptive expressions and then use that expression in an LG template definition.
+This LG custom functions sample is an example of how to add a simple custom function to adaptive expressions and then use that expression in an LG template.
 The bot asks the user for a number, and if the input is valid returns the square root.
 The function that computes the square root, `contoso.sqrt`, is defined in the bot logic, and is used in the LG template that generates bot responses.

 This article uses a bottom up approach to adding and using custom functions in LG templates.
 You will learn about how to: